superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 Here, we will focus on preprocessing a user's query, searching the vector DB, and postprocessing the retrieved posts for maximum results.

-To design the retrieval step, we implemented a `QdrantVectorDBRetriever` class that will expose all the necessary features for our retrieval client.
+To design the retrieval step, we implemented a `QdrantVectorDBRetriever` class to expose all the necessary features for our retrieval client.

 ```python
 class QdrantVectorDBRetriever: